reusee/anywalk/README.md

-visitor
+anywalk
 =======

-visit any value recursively
+walk any value recursively